-Building 379, rm.
-220 27 S. Mario Capecchi Dr., Salt Lake City, Utah 84132 Office: 801.581.6736 R01 Writing Group Application Deadline: Friday, August 16th 2024 by 5:00 PM MT Purpose Submitting a first successful R01 is a major challenge.
-The University's K12 program, a part of the Clinical and Translational Science Institute, is again organizing R01 writing groups that will include up to five NIH defined new investigators who are pursuing their first R01 NIH award (or equivalent).
+R01 Writing Group Application Deadline: Monday, August 11, 2025 by 5:00 PM MT Purpose Submitting a first successful R01 is a major challenge.
+The University's K12 program, a part of the Clinical and Translational Science Institute, is again organizing R01 writing groups that will include up to five NIH defined new investigators (anyone who has never had an NIH R01 or equivalent).
 Each group will be headed by one or two senior faculty members with extensive success with NIH awards and study section reviewer experience.
-The groups will foster peer and senior mentoring to produce top quality grant submissions.
+The participants will receive feedback from faculty facilitators, peers and mock reviewers on their grant to produce top quality grant submissions.
 The groups are not intended to replace grant writing courses or seminars, but, rather, to provide advice, mentoring and time management for the grant writing process.
-As such, prior participation in grant writing courses or seminars, formal or informal, is encouraged.
-Please note that this writing group is geared towards those firmly planning to submit their R01 for the February 2025 deadline.
+As such, prior participation in grant writing courses or seminars, formal or informal, is required.
+Please note that this writing group is geared towards those firmly planning to submit their R01 for the February 2026 deadline.
 It is important that the aims and methods have already been thought through, reviewed, critiqued, and roughly established (for example, via chalk talks, meetings with your mentor team or other colleagues, etc) before you submit your application.
-In particular, it is vital that the new Principal Investigator has sufficient preliminary data (unless not allowed in certain types of grant proposals) to support submitting the R01.
+In particular, it is vital that the new Principal Investigator has sufficient preliminary data (unless not allowed in certain types of grant proposals such as the Katz mechanism) to support submitting the R01.
 We highly recommend reviewing this with your mentor team or senior content advisor before submitting the application.
 Otherwise, we have found the likelihood of finishing the grant by the deadline to be low.
-The Plan The groups will meet starting the week of September 9th, 2024 for approximately 2-hour sessions and continue meeting bi-weekly to work on Specific Aims, draft the Research Strategy, until the early part of December 2024.
-Groups will meet via zoom to provide guidance and feedback on the Specific Aims and elements of the Research Strategy (preliminary data, research plan, significance, and innovation).
-At the beginning of January 2025 there will be an afternoon mock study section.
+The Plan The groups will meet starting the week of September 1, 2025 for approximately 2-hour sessions on Tuesday or Wednesday afternoons and continue meeting bi-weekly to work on Specific Aims and draft the Research Strategy, until November 2025.
+Groups will meet via Zoom to provide guidance and feedback on the Specific Aims and elements of the Research Strategy (preliminary data, research plan, significance, and innovation).
+In December 2025 there will be an afternoon mock study section.
 The junior faculty's content mentor or primary mentor will be expected to participate.
-In February 2025, the bright, ambitious R01 pursuers will submit their grant.
+In February 2026, the bright, ambitious R01 pursuers will submit their grant.
 This team approach has been used nationally and locally to increase success with obtaining first R01s.
 Feel free to contact us if you have any questions.

-Building 379, rm.
-220 27 S. Mario Capecchi Dr., Salt Lake City, Utah 84132 Office: 801.581.6736 Application Requirements Admission will be competitive based on a review of the specific aims page and preliminary data in place to support those aims.
+Application Requirements Admission will be competitive based on a review of the specific aims page and preliminary data in place to support those aims.
 Applications are due by 5:00 p.m.
-MT, Friday, August 16th, by submitting the application and required documents through RedCAP (if it does not take you directly, please use https://redcap01.brisc.utah.edu/ccts/redcap/surveys/?s=PXYPAWP4AAYYPEEL) Application documents should include:
+MT, Monday, August 11th, by submitting the application and required documents through RedCAP (if it does not take you directly, please use https://redcap01.brisc.utah.edu/ccts/redcap/surveys/?s=PXYPAWP4AAYYPEEL) Application documents should include: